ccallawa/alyvix_doc/test_case_building/selector_overview.rst

 .. todo::

+   In the Selector interface:

-   * What can you do with the "+" tabs in (1)?
+   * FM: What can you do with the "+" tabs in (1)?
+Why is the first one ("working case") more important (e.g. it can't be deleted)?
+What happens if you accidentally open the same file twice (two tabs)?
+   * FM:  Can't use *-f "file1 file2"* with Selector?
-   * What is a transaction group?
+   * FM+CC:  What is a transaction group (2nd column)?
+We need to describe it, Warning and Critical.
+     (Perhaps a short description with a link to the "Selector Headers" section below?
-   * Delay is not shown in the list, nor when a test case is selected.
+   * FM:  Delay is not shown in the list, nor when a test case is selected.
 Why is it in (6) instead of in (3)?
-   * What happens if you accidentally open the same file twice (two tabs)?
-   * Can't use *-f "file1 file2"* with Selector?
-Can't kill the first working case?
-     Running alyvix_selector.py with no arguments creates a tab.
+Does it just update the "Screen" column with a new grab?
+It sometimes crashes Command Prompt until you close the Selector window.
+(See the TODO at the bottom)
-   * How to select a line in the list without selecting one of its elements
+   * FM:  How should you select a line in the list without selecting one of its elements
    * Using "COPY" in (4), what is copied and how do you paste it?
 How is it different than the "DUPLICATE" button in (6)?
-Why is "DELAY" an action like "EDIT" in (6)?
-   * Search seems to work only for the *Name* and *Date modified* fields
+   * FM:  Search seems to work only for the *Name* and *Date modified* fields, is that expected?
-   * Warning and Critical need to be described here.
-   * Unlike Designer, you can right-click in Selector and it brings up a Chrome window.
+   * FM:  Unlike Designer, you can right-click in Selector and Editor and it brings up a Chrome menu.
      Is Chrome required to run Alyvix?